 - Drink water frequently.

-Practice safe sex to decrease your risk for pelvic inflammatory diseases.
+Practice sex using barrier methods (such as condoms) to decrease your risk for pelvic inflammatory diseases.